openwisp/openwisp-radius/docs/user/settings.rst

     SIM card.

-    Organizations which are required by law to identify their users before allowing them to access the network (eg: ISPs) can restrict users to register only through this method and can configure the system to only :ref:`allow international mobile prefixes
+    Organizations which are required by law to identify their users before allowing them to access the network (e.g.: ISPs) can restrict users to register only through this method and can configure the system to only :ref:`allow international mobile prefixes
     <openwisp_radius_allowed_mobile_prefixes>` of countries which require